-Our hospital is fully equipped to take DIGITAL radiographs (often called X-rays) of your pet.
-This machine is the latest in technology and takes very high quality pictures quickly and without mesh.
-The machine itself costs $45000 so it is a very significant piece of equipment.
-We also have the latest 20 kHz high frequency Innovet Xray machine worth $30,000.
-Our veterinarians will discuss your pet’s case and conduct a thorough physical examination to determine if your pet requires radiographs.
-Radiographs are a very important tool to help us diagnose diseases in animals, particularly for conditions involving bones, the chest or abdomen.
-The above radiograph is from a puppy that has a fracture repair with a pin in place of the femur (hind leg).
+Our hospital is fully equipped to take digital radiographs (or xrays) of your pet.
+During your consultation, our veterinarians will discuss your pet’s case and conduct a thorough physical examination to determine if your pet requires radiographs.
+Radiographs are a very important tool to help us diagnose diseases in animals, particularly for conditions involving bones, the chest or the abdomen.
+The radiograph to the left is from a puppy that has a fracture repair of the femur, which is the thigh bone of the hind leg.

 What happens to my pet when it is booked in for radiographs?

-On many occasions Radiographs can be taken on the spot but sometimes patients are admitted into hospital for the day if they require sedation to have radiographs taken.
+On many occasions radiographs can be taken at the time of the consult, especially in emergency cases.
+Sometimes patients are admitted into hospital for the day, particularly if they require sedation to have radiographs taken.
 We ask that you bring your pet in unfed on the morning of admission, as they will most likely be sedated or anaesthetised to allow us to take the best quality radiographs possible.

 Once the radiographs have been taken we will give you a call or book an appointment for our veterinarians to show you the images and to discuss the diagnosis and treatment plan for your pet.